ci-blox/Ignition-Go/README.md

-            views/              --- Views for Admin Panel; can reuse Frontend views, or override by using same path/filename api/                    --- A module specific for REST API endpoints buildablox/             --- A module to generate and add/remove blox securinator/            --- A module for roles, permissions, security settings translate/              --- A module to edit  (and auto-generate**) translations third_party/
+            views/              --- Views for Admin Panel; can reuse Frontend views, or override by using same path/filename api/                    --- A module specific for REST API endpoints buildablox/             --- A module to generate and add/remove blox logs/                   --- A module for viewing the daily logs securinator/            --- A module for roles, permissions, security settings translate/              --- A module to edit  (and auto-generate**) translations third_party/